This temporary Fund is now closed.

-The University of Plymouth’s STEM Graduates into Business project is proud to provide the Small Business Workforce Fund to support eligible small and medium-sized businesses (SMEs) in Devon with the recruitment of STEM graduates.
-To provide flexibility to businesses facing changing market demands, this temporary Fund, which is part-funded by the European Regional Development Fund (ERDF), allows graduates to be employed as a paid-intern for three months to fill any existing skills gaps.
+The University of Plymouth’s STEM Graduates into Business project was proud to provide the Small Business Workforce Fund to support eligible small and medium-sized businesses (SMEs) in Devon with the recruitment of STEM graduates.
+To provide flexibility to businesses facing changing market demands, this temporary Fund, which was part-funded by the European Regional Development Fund (ERDF), allowed graduates to be employed as a paid-intern for three months to fill any existing skills gaps during the Covid-19 pandemic.

 Incentive payments to cover up to 50 per cent of employee wages

-We recognise that financially it is a difficult time for all businesses.
-Therefore, the Small Business Workforce Fund will provide incentive payments to cover up to 50 per cent of the graduate employee salary – up to £200 per week, or £2,400 over three months.*
+During the Covid-19 pandemic, we recognised that financially it was and is a difficult time for all businesses.
+Therefore, the Small Business Workforce Fund provided incentive payments to cover up to 50 per cent of the graduate employee salary – up to £200 per week, or £2,400 over three months.*

-By working with STEM Graduates into Business, this also removes any upfront recruitment costs and includes support throughout the application process, allowing you to focus on key business priorities.
+By working with STEM Graduates into Business, this also removed any upfront recruitment costs and included support throughout the application process, allowing businesses to focus on key business priorities.

 *Please note, graduates must be paid a minimum of £400 a week for businesses to qualify for this support.